Most of us know baking soda as a kitchen all-rounder.

 Baking soda in tooth powder?

-Baking soda for gum inflammation
+Baking soda for gingivitis

 - Simply dissolve a teaspoon of baking soda in a glass of warm water